-8. Informal Stage of Appeal (Stage 1) and Pre-formal Submission guidance ii.
-You are recommended to seek support from the SU Advice Service on SUAdvice@wrexham.ac.uk.
+9 Informal Stage of Appeal (Stage 1) and Pre-formal Submission guidance

+9.1 Early Resolution

-- 8.1 Early Resolution - i.
-You are encouraged to raise concerns directly with the relevant Programme Leader, or member of your course team, prior to submitting an academic appeal.
-This is particularly encouraged in cases where you believe that there is clear evidence of an administrative error which could be corrected without the need to submit a formal appeal.
+- You are encouraged to raise concerns directly with the relevant Programme Leader, or member of your course team, prior to submitting an academic appeal.
+This is particularly encouraged in cases where you believe that there is clear evidence of an administrative error which could be corrected without the need to submit a formal appeal. - You are recommended to seek support from the SU Advice Service on SUAdvice@wrexham.ac.uk.

-8.2 Timeframes
+9.2 Timeframes

-- i.
-An academic appeal can only be submitted after the publication of the marks and/or award, as confirmed by the Award/Progression Board; or if you are studying fully online, after publication of module results on Moodle. - ii.
-Academic appeals must be submitted on the appropriate Appeal Form within 10 working days of the results being published. - iii.
-Academic appeals submitted outside of the 10-working day deadline will only be considered where you provide evidence of good reason for the delay.
+- An academic appeal can only be submitted after the publication of the marks and/or award, as confirmed by the Award/Progression Board; or if you are studying fully online, after publication of module results on Moodle. - Academic appeals must be submitted on the appropriate Appeal Form within 10 working days of the results being published. - Academic appeals submitted outside of the 10-working day deadline will only be considered where you provide evidence of good reason for the delay.
 The Director of Strategic Planning and Student Administration (or suitability appointed nominee) will determine whether or not the appeal can be entered into the process.

-8.3 Appeal Forms and Supporting Evidence
+9.3 Appeal Forms and Supporting Evidence

-- i.
-Completed Academic Appeal Forms and supporting evidence should be submitted as email attachments to academic.appeals@wrexham.ac.uk.
-For evidential requirements, please see the University's Evidential Requirements Guidance. - ii.
-Should an alternative form of submission be required, you are advised to contact academic.appeals@wrexham.ac.uk to discuss requirements and options available. - iii.
-If you are unable to provide all of the supporting documentation at the time of the academic appeal submission, you are required to clearly indicate the reason(s) for the delay and the additional documentation must then be provided separately, usually within 10 working days from the date of submission of the appeal form. - iv.
-The Academic Appeal submission must clearly state the grounds on which the appeal is being made (see section 6.1) and what outcome is being sought. - v.
-If the supporting evidence is submitted in a language other than Welsh or English, it is your responsibility to arrange translation by a qualified translator and procedural timeframes will be adjusted in accordance with translation timeframes.
+- Completed Academic Appeal Forms and supporting evidence should be submitted as email attachments to academic.appeals@wrexham.ac.uk.
+For evidential requirements, please see the University's Evidential Requirements Guidance. - Should an alternative form of submission be required, you are advised to contact academic.appeals@wrexham.ac.uk to discuss requirements and options available. - If you are unable to provide all of the supporting documentation at the time of the academic appeal submission, you are required to clearly indicate the reason(s) for the delay and the additional documentation must then be provided separately, usually within 10 working days from the date of submission of the appeal form. - The Academic Appeal submission must clearly state the grounds on which the appeal is being made (see section 6.1) and what outcome is being sought. - If the supporting evidence is submitted in a language other than Welsh or English, it is your responsibility to arrange translation by a qualified translator and procedural timeframes will be adjusted in accordance with translation timeframes.

-9. Formal Stage of the Procedure (Stage 2)
+10 Formal Stage of the Procedure (Stage 2)

-9.1 Eligibility of the Appeal
+10.1 Eligibility of the Appeal

-- i.
-Following the submission of an academic appeal, you will receive a written notification (via email to your Wrexham and personal email addresses unless otherwise requested) within 10 working days identifying whether: - a.
-The appeal has been deemed ineligible to be entered into procedure and the reason(s) why;
+- Following the submission of an academic appeal, you will receive a written notification (via email to your Wrexham and personal email addresses unless otherwise requested) within 10 working days identifying whether: - The appeal has been deemed ineligible to be entered into procedure and the reason(s) why.

-b.
-The appeal has met the required eligibility criteria and has been accepted into the Formal Stage of this procedure.

-- ii.
-If accepted into the Formal Stage, the written response will also outline the next steps (please see section 9.4) and the expected timeframes. - iii.
-In order to be accepted into the Formal Stage, the academic appeal should usually meet all of the relevant criteria: - a.
-The appeal was submitted within the stipulated timeframes (section 8.2) or includes reason for lateness; - b.
-It was submitted on the University's Appeal form with appropriate full account and / or supporting evidence (see Evidential Requirements Guidance); - c.
-The grounds on which the appeal has been submitted are considered eligible, and the outcome being sought is clearly stated (please see section 6.1).
+- The appeal has met the required eligibility criteria and has been accepted into the Formal Stage of this procedure. - If accepted into the Formal Stage, the written response will also outline the next steps (please see sections 10.3-10.5) and the expected timeframes. - In order to be accepted into the Formal Stage, the academic appeal should usually meet all of the relevant criteria: - The appeal was submitted within the stipulated timeframes (section 9.2) or includes reason for lateness. - o It was submitted on the University's Appeal form with appropriate full account and / or supporting evidence (see Evidential Requirements Guidance). - The grounds on which the appeal has been submitted are considered eligible, and the outcome being sought is clearly stated (please see section 6.1).

-9.2 Consideration of the Appeal
+10.2 Consideration of the Appeal